sammancoaching/website/_learning_hours/test_design/test_design_assertions.md

 ### Learning Goals

 - use a standard framework to write a test that fails if there is a bug.
-- recognize when a test has an AAA structure.
+- recognize a test that has a good failure message.
-- use an assert to check for equality of two numbers.

 ## Session Outline